preetamm/portfolio/README.md

 # portfolio

-This is my portfolio website and showscase my previous works
+This is my portfolio website but this just shows my css skills